mozilla/data-docs/meta/contributing.md

 `mdspell '**/*.md' '!**/node_modules/**/*.md' '!**/_book/**/*.md' --ignore-numbers --en-us --report`

 You may also omit the `--report` parameter to begin an interactive fixing session.
+In this case, it is highly recommended to also add the `--no-suggestions` parameter, which greatly speeds things up.

 ## Supported Plugins